 So an epididymal cyst is a harmless growth that grows from the tubes just around a man's testicle.

-Men are most likely to develop these cysts around the age of 40.
+Men are most likely to develop these cysts during middle age.
 Children rarely get them before they become teenagers.
-It's hard to give an exact percentage of boys or men who have epididymal cysts because most people who have them don't even know it!
-But some studies have shown that about 1 in 6 men have them.
+It's hard to give an exact percentage of boys or men who have epididymal cysts because most people who have them don't know that they do.

 Epididymal cyst symptoms